News

 About OYAH

-The Opportunity Youth Action Hawaiʻi (OYAH) hui is a unique collaboration of state and nonprofit agencies at the Kawailoa Youth and Family Wellness Center.
-Together, they are creating a pu’uhonua, or place of peace, safety, and healing.
-The partners of OYAH formally organized in 2020 and share a common purpose to transform punitive modalities of treatment and incarceration with effective therapeutic community-based programs rooted in Indigenous knowledge systems and cultural practices.
-In this place, Hawai’i’s youth can learn to become healers in their own lives, in their families, and their communities.
+The Opportunity for Youth Action Hawaiʻi (OYAH) hui is a unique collaboration of nonprofit agencies at the Kawailoa Youth and Family Wellness Center that works in close collaboration with State partners.
+Together, alongside our State Partners, we are creating a puʻuhonua, or place of peace, safety, and healing.
+OYAH formally organized in 2020 under the common purpose to transform punitive modalities of treatment and incarceration with effective therapeutic community-based programs rooted in Indigenous knowledge systems and cultural practices.
+In this place, Hawaiʻi’s youth can learn to become healers in their own lives, in their families, and their communities

 Voices of Our Community